-For those who want to take public transport, reach Pali by ST buses (All buses from Mumbai to Mahad and beyond will take you to Vakan, from there you can take share auto to Pali.
+For those who want to take public transport, reach Pali by ST buses (All buses from Mumbai to Mahad and beyond will take you to Vakan, from there you can take a shared auto to Pali.
 There are direct buses to Pali from Panvel but the frequency is limited).
 Shares take Rs.15-20 per person.
-From Pali, you need to hire a private auto which will take you to the base village Thakurwadi which is 13 km from Pali.
-Getting a transport after dark is difficult.
+From Pali, you need to hire a private auto that will take you to the base village Thakurwadi which is 13 km from Pali.
+Getting transport after dark is difficult.

 Route from Mumbai:

 View of Sudhagad on the way to Thakurwadi PC: Apoorva Karlekar

 Beginning of the trail at Thakurwadi PC: Apoorva Karlekar

 Open meadows on the initial part of the trail.
 The first ladder is visible in the distance PC: Apoorva Karlekar